jazzband/django-debug-toolbar/docs/panels.rst

     Closes the topmost level (window/panel/toolbar)

-.. js:function:: djdt.cookie.get
+.. js:function:: djdt.cookie.get(key)

     This is a helper function to fetch values stored in the cookies.

     :param key: The key for the value to be fetched.

-.. js:function:: djdt.cookie.set
+.. js:function:: djdt.cookie.set(key, value, options)

     This is a helper function to set a value stored in the cookies.